Pence family’s failed gas stations cost taxpayers $20M+

 In a statement, Pence’s older brother Greg Pence — who was president of Kiel Bros. when it went bankrupt and is now running for Congress as a Republican — distanced himself from the cleanup costs.

-“Greg Pence has had nothing to do with Kiel Bros since 2004,” campaign spokeswoman Molly Gillaspie said.
+“Greg Pence has had nothing to do with Kiel Bros since 2004.
+This is another attempt by the liberal media to rehash old, baseless attacks,” campaign spokeswoman Molly Gillaspie said.

 The fact that the company stuck taxpayers with the lion’s share of the cleanup bill rankles some observers, especially in light of the family’s reputation as budget hawks critical of government spending.